MarcinKilarski/Website-Audit/seo.md

 Overview

 You may have problem with an external duplicate content when search engines see the same or very similar text on your and other sites.
-For example, when you syndicate your content on other sites or copy product description from a manufacturer’s site.
+For example, when you syndicate your content on other sites or copy product description from a manufacturer's site.

 When they are not sure which version is the original, they will display in the search results one that is the most relevant and authoritative, removing all the duplicates.